AlexandraPregent/AlexandraPregent.github.io/_pages/publications.md

 **Alexandra Prégent**.
 A Right to Interiority?
 Exploring the Privacy Requirements for a Claim to Privacy Over our Emotional Life.

+**Alexandra Prégent**.
+Why You Should Not Use CI to Evaluate Socially Disruptive Technology: Privacy, Norms, and Contexts.

 ****

 # Publications

-**Alexandra Prégent**.
-Why You Should Not Use CI to Evaluate Socially Disruptive Technology: Privacy, Norms, and Contexts.
-(Under revision at Philosophy&Technology)

 **Alexandra Prégent** & Keven Bisson (2021) “The Dividual Conception of Identity: A Possible Solution to Marusic’s Grief Puzzle?”, Phares, 21(1).